TheLocehiliosan/yadm/yadm.md

        - The GPG directory and files, .gnupg/*

        yadm will automatically update permissions by default.
-This can be dis- abled  using  the yadm.auto-perms configuration.
-Even if disabled, per- missions can be manually updated  by  running  yadm  perms.
-The  .ssh directory  processing can be disabled using the yadm.ssh-perms configu- ration.
+This can be dis‐ abled using the yadm.auto-perms configuration.
+Even if  disabled,  per‐ missions  can  be manually updated by running yadm perms.
+The .ssh di‐ rectory processing can be disabled using the yadm.ssh-perms  configura‐ tion.
 The  .gnupg  directory  processing  can  be  disabled  using the yadm.gpg-perms configuration.

        When cloning a repo which includes data in a .ssh or .gnupg  directory, if  those  directories  do  not exist at the time of cloning, yadm will create the directories with mask 0700 prior to merging the fetched data into the work-tree.

        When running a Git command and .ssh or .gnupg directories do not exist, yadm will create those directories with mask 0700 prior to running  the Git command.
-This can be disabled using the yadm.auto-private-dirs con- figuration.
+This can be disabled using the yadm.auto-private-dirs con‐ figuration.

 ## HOOKS
-       For  every  command  yadm  supports,  a  program can be provided to run before or after that command.
+       For every command yadm supports, a program can be provided to  run  be‐ fore  or  after  that  command.
 These are referred to as "hooks". yadm looks for hooks in the directory $HOME/.config/yadm/hooks.
 Each  hook is named using a prefix of pre_ or post_, followed by the command which should trigger the hook.
-For example, to create a hook which is run after every yadm pull command, create a hook  named  post_pull.
+For example, to create a hook which is run af‐ ter every yadm pull command, create a hook named post_pull.
 Hooks must have the executable file permission set.

        If a pre_ hook is defined, and the hook terminates with a non-zero exit status,  yadm  will  refuse  to run the yadm command.
 For example, if a pre_commit hook is defined, but that command ends with a non-zero  exit status,  the  yadm commit will never be run.
 This allows one to "short- circuit" any operation using a pre_ hook.

        Hooks have the following environment variables  available  to  them  at
        runtime:

        YADM_HOOK_COMMAND